 They do offer breakfast, lunch and dinner which you can eat in the dining room, on the patio, or as room service.
 However, unfortunately, these are not covered as part of your stay and you will have to pay extra to include them.

 For breakfast, you have the option of a continental buffet consisting of your regular options like fruit, yoghurt, muesli, baked goods, juice, coffee, tea etc. You can also have your choice of hot breakfast.
 Think farm style, family cooking.

 Lunch is not a meal generally offered, but if you are feeling peckish, you are more than welcome to order a light meal, like a toasted sandwich, to enjoy, whilst you are lazing about the pool soaking up the sun.

 Currently, due to lockdown, their dinner services are not up and running just yet.

 River Place Manor was a great first stop on our 64-day road trip.
 It was our first time to unwind since lockdown.
 If you live near the Upington area, consider a weekend away and escape your normal weekend routine.

 If you decide to visit River Place Manor, please tell us about your experience in the comments below!

-disclaimer: We received a sponsored stay at River Place Manor in exchange for this written article and inclusion in our video travel guide series.
+Disclosure: We received a sponsored stay at River Place Manor in exchange for this written article and inclusion in our video travel guide series.
 We always give our honest opinions and beliefs on products and services; our views, reviews and opinions are entirely our own.
-See our Disclosure Policy for more info.
+See our Disclaimer Policy for more info.